osmosis-labs/mesh-security/docs/ibc/Serializability.md

 > A more general definition of conflicting operations (also for complex operations, which may each consist of several "simple" read/write operations) requires that they are noncommutative (changing their order also changes their combined result).
 Each such operation needs to be atomic by itself (using proper system support) in order to be considered an operation for a commutativity check.
 For example, read–read operations are commutative (unlike read–write and the other possibilities) and thus read–read is not a conflict.
 Another more complex example: the operations increment and decrement of a counter are both write operations (both modify the counter), but do not need to be considered conflicting (write-write conflict type) since they are commutative (thus increment–decrement is not a conflict; e.g., already has been supported in the old IBM's IMS "fast path").

 The idea of "commutative operations" gets very attractive for our case.
-In this case, we need no locks, or special handling of the packet and ack ordering.
-One way to guarantee communativity is to create a [data structure that is a CRDT](#crdts) (link to section below).
+In this case, we need no locks, or special handling of the packet and ACK ordering.
+One way to guarantee commutativity is to create a [data structure that is a CRDT](#crdts) (link to section below).
 Often that is not possible (we have some global invariants that may never be broken), and we need to look further.
 But if it is possible to use CRDTs, you can always guarantee serializability, without